-The transformation of generating resources and fuel sources, along with changes in load characteristics is creating new reliability risks, from long and short-term planning to real-time operations.
+The transformation of generating resources and fuel sources along with changes in load characteristics is creating new reliability risks from long and short-term planning to real-time operations.

-Public inputs, along with the influence of regulatory and socio-economic policies, are continuing to drive a significant evolution in the mix of power resources.
-The shift away from conventional synchronous central-station generators toward a new mix of resources continue to challenge generation and grid planners and operators.
-This new paradigm of the resource mix includes natural-gas fired generation, unprecedented proportions of non-synchronous resources including renewables and battery storage, as well as demand response, smart- and micro-grids, and other emerging technologies.
-Collectively, the new resources are more susceptible to energy sufficiency issues through common mode contingencies in fuel supply, whether the fuel is gas, or inverter-based.
-Looking forward. consumers' desire to decarbonize, individual states' legislative and regulatory initiatives, expected lower production costs of new resources, and the aging of existing generation infrastructure all will alter the nature and dispatch of generation thus leading further resource and to grid transformation.
+Public inputs along with the influence of regulatory and socioeconomic policies are continuing to drive a significant evolution in the mix of power resources.
+The shift away from conventional synchronous central-station generators toward a new mix of resources continues to challenge generation and grid planners and operators.
+This new paradigm of the resource mix includes natural-gas-fired generation; unprecedented proportions of non-synchronous resources, including renewables and battery storage; demand response; smart- and micro-grids; and other emerging technologies.
+Collectively, the new resources are more susceptible to energy sufficiency issues through common mode contingencies in fuel supply whether the fuel is natural gas or inverter-based.
+Looking forward, consumers' desire to decarbonize, individual states' legislative and regulatory initiatives, expected lower production costs of new resources, and the aging of existing generation infrastructure all will alter the nature and dispatch generation, leading to further resource and grid transformation.

-This transformation presents a number of potential challenges and opportunities when it comes to reliability of the bulk power system (BPS) as detailed in the descriptors of the risk below.
+This transformation presents a number of potential challenges and opportunities when it comes to reliability of the BPS as detailed in the risk descriptors below.

-- Changing Resource Mix; Bulk Power System Planning and; Resource Adequacy and Performance - Potential impact on Essential Reliability Services Transformation of the resource mix can alter the provision of and need for Essential Reliability Services (ERS) and other ancillary services needed for BPS reliability and system operations, such as voltage control and reactive support, frequency response, and ramping/balancing.
-Restoration services, such as blackstart capabilities and procedures, could be affected as well. - Technology with Different Design and Performance Characteristics The continued integration of large amounts of new resource technologies, including but not limited to DER, grid-connected inverter-based resources and energy storage, could lead to inaccurate forecasting of anticipated demand.
-Further, this integration can also result in other planning and operational challenges, if these resource additions are not observable or predictable, or are otherwise not taken into account.
-The dynamic and transient performance and response of these technologies also brings new challenges. - New Data and Information Requirements The need for data and information about new and changing resource characteristics must be incorporated into the long-term planning, operational planning, and operating time horizons.
-Some of this new information will be from non-traditional sources, e.g., breakout of netted DER aggregations and inverter operating parameters, which in itself may present challenges to those responsible for incorporating the information into models representing future conditions. - Battery and Storage Technologies Storage capabilities and uses will likely transform both distributed and bulk system operations.
-Whether in combination with renewables or conventional resources, and whether connected to distribution systems or the bulk power system, storage and hybrid technologies will further magnify the pace of innovation and the evolution of resource capabilities during both steady state and transient conditions.
+- Changing Resource Mix, Bulk Power System Planning, and Resource Adequacy and Performance - Potential Impact on Essential Reliability Services: Transformation of the resource mix can alter the provision of and need for ERSs and other ancillary services needed for BPS reliability and system operations, such as voltage control and reactive support, frequency response, and ramping/balancing.
+Restoration services, such as blackstart capabilities and procedures, could be affected as well. - Technology with Different Design and Performance Characteristics: The continued integration of large amounts of new resource technologies (e.g., DERs, grid and distribution system-connected inverter-based resources, and energy storage) could lead to inaccurate forecasting of anticipated demand.
+Further, this integration can also result in other planning and operational challenges if these resource additions are not observable or predictable or are otherwise not taken into account.
+The dynamic and transient performance and response of these technologies also brings new challenges. - New Data and Information Requirements: The need for data and information about new and changing resource characteristics must be incorporated into the long-term planning, operational planning, and operating time horizons.
+Some of this new information will be from nontraditional sources (e.g., breakout of penetrations of DERs and inverter operating parameters) that in itself may present challenges to those responsible for incorporating the information into models representing future conditions. - Energy Storage Technologies: Storage capabilities and uses will likely transform both distributed and bulk system operations.
+Whether in combination with renewables or conventional resources and whether connected to distribution systems or the BPS, storage and hybrid technologies will further magnify the pace of innovation and the evolution of resource capabilities during both steady state and transient conditions.